spc-group/ioc-austin/README.rst

 The robot may be fitted with a gripper for interacting with objects.
 These PVs control the gripper independently of the rest of the robot arm.
 The gripper subgroup also has its own velocity and force for moving the gripper.
-See pv-mappings.org for details on the PVs available for controlling the gripper.
+See the file pv-mappings.org in this repository for details on the PVs available for controlling the gripper.

 Actions
 -------